nikhatparvin/VLSI_and_E-CAD_LAB/ecadExperiments.md

 # E-CAD programs

-## 1. HDL code to realize all the logic gates
+## EXPERIMENT 1.
+HDL code to realize all the logic gates

 ```
 //Design file for all the logic gates - allgates.v